DavidDZ7/VideoColorization/README.md

 Demo script that allows to run either Image or Video Colorization with any of the trained models:
 - Image_and_video_colorization_demo.ipynb

-The following files contain the scripts used to trained the models M1 to M5:
+The following files contain the scripts used to train the models M1 to M5:
 - M1_training.ipynb
 - M2_training.ipynb
 - M3_training.ipynb